damianhakert/damianhakert.github.io/source/posts/2016-10-25-gitlab-workflow-an-overview.html.md

 **Note:** It's important to add the [issue closing pattern] to your MR in order to be able to track the process with [GitLab Cycle Analytics](#feedback).
 It will track the "code" stage, which measures the time between pushing a first commit and creating a merge request related to that commit.
 {: .note .alert .alert-success}

-We're currently developing [Review Apps][ra], a new feature that gives you the ability to deploy your app to a dynamic environment, from which you can preview the changes based on the branch name, per merge request.
+**New!** We're currently developing [Review Apps][ra], a new feature that gives you the ability to deploy your app to a dynamic environment, from which you can preview the changes based on the branch name, per merge request.
 See a [working example][RA-example] here.

 ### WIP MR